vvscode/docs/docs/video/video-for-ios/video-ios-video-calling.md

 ---
 ## Setting up a video call

-Just like audio calls, video calls are placed through the [SINCallClient` and events are received using the `SINCallClientDelegate`.
+Just like audio calls, video calls are placed through the `SINCallClient` and events are received using the `SINCallClientDelegate`.
 The call client is owned by the SinchClient and accessed using `[sinchClient callClient]`.
 Calling is not enabled by default.
-For a more general introduction to calling with the SinchClient, see `Calling](doc:callingios).
+For a more general introduction to calling with the SinchClient, see [Calling](doc:video-ios-calling).

 ## Showing the video streams